(250) 847-5211

 Always looking for ways to develop herself further, both personally and professionally, Kristal is currently enrolled in Thompson Rivers University working on a degree in Commerce and sees her position on the Friendship Centre’s board as an opportunity to give back to her community by volunteering for an organization she so strongly believes in.

-Jillian Dennis, Youth Director
+Joshua Namox, Youth Director